 While that is indeed a valuable service, I recommend unchecking all extra line items when you buy a new domain, but…

-- These will include offers to make a logo or build a website for you, and to do SEO optimization which you can learn to do yourself.
+If you foresee using your new website for business, then privacy protection will prevent spammers from looking up your contact information.
+If you opt out of domain privacy, be prepared for ongoing unsolicited offers.
+These will include offers to make a logo or build a website for you, and to do SEO optimization which you can learn to do yourself.

 Using Gmail Filters, you can automatically file incoming email and manage spammers to avoid seeing distractive messages in your Inbox.

 Once you complete your domain purchase, you now own the name that you searched for, and it can now start working for you…

 Assign your domain to Bluehost

 Since I had bought my new domain via Bluehost, it was “already associated” with my Bluehost account.

 Therefore, I picked the top selection (under step 1 of “Assign Domain”) and selected my new domain from the dropdown list.

 I left the suggested “wptrench” string intact, to create my new site’s directory under the “public_html” folder.

 In the previous clip, you will notice that a “wptrench.mrit.me” sub-domain is about to be created…

 That is the case because the very first domain I bought via Bluehost, was “mrit.me”.

 Once your initial Bluehost domain is purchased (and created), all your future domains will be added underneath your first domain.

 In my case, the “mrit.me” domain was instated as the “wptrench.mrit.me” sub-domain.

 If you have just bought your very first Bluehost domain (to follow along and make your own website), then your website will not be located inside a sub-domain.

 Create your new WordPress site

-Once you click on Create Site, you have initiated the creation process…
+You have now initiated the creation process…

 Don’t fret if you cannot provide a descriptive “Site Tagline” value to go with your “Site Name”.

 You can leave that field blank or type “I like to learn” in the field, to start off the WordPress creation wizard.

 Select your new domain from the list

 Depending on where you are on your journey, you may notice strange domain names in the dropdown list, in your Bluehost Portal.

-You will see some of them being implemented in future lessons.
+You will see some of them being implemented again, in future lessons.

 There is no good reason to keep unused themes or plugins around, as they require updates and increase your site’s footprint.

 Confirm your new WordPress website is up

 In my case, an email from email@example.com was sent to the dedicated Gmail account (for my website).

-- The message confirmed that my Username is: WP Trench.
+The message confirmed that my Username is: WP Trench.